DaveEdge1/prestoRecons/presto_input_standards.md

 * **value**: the parameter input, to be adjusted as desired
 * **default**: the default parameter input, does not change
 * limits: upper and lower bounds (inclusive) for value key, required for numeric, lat-lon, and range data_type, eg. [0,12000]
-* options: list of valid choices for value key, required for character and list data types, eg. [linear_global, linear_spatial]
+* options: list of valid choices for value key, required for character and list data types, eg. [linear_global, linear_spatial].
+Also used for lat-lon to describe the units of longitude.
 * precision: minimum possible increment between valid options for value key, required for numeric, lat-lon and range data types, eg. 0.1
 * **long_name**: displayed parameter name for GUI, eg. time interval for reconstruction
 * **description**: notes for the user, eg. define a start and end year in units years BP